 From 1 January 2021, it is necessary to obtain the court's permission to serve the claim form outside the jurisdiction where there is a jurisdiction clause in favour of the English courts, except where the Hague Convention applies (CPR 6.33(2B)), or where the claim form was issued, but not served, before the end of the transition period and CPR 6.33(2) applied.
-Once permission is received, a claimant must follow the rules of service laid down by applicable conflict of laws rules (e.g., the
+Once permission is received, a claimant must follow the rules of service laid down by applicable conflict of laws rules (eg, the Hague Convention).

-Hague Convention).
 Certain formal requirements (such as translation of the claim documents) must be complied with when serving documents outside the jurisdiction according to the Hague Convention.

-On 6 April 2021, the Civil Procedure (Amendment) Rules 2021 (SI 2021/117) came into force, amending CPR 6.
-This amendment introduces a new rule 6.33(2C) allowing the claim form to be served outside the jurisdiction without the court's permission where the contract contains a jurisdiction clause in favour of the English courts, where the Hague Convention does not apply.
+On 6 April 2021, the Civil Procedure (Amendment) Rules 2021 (SI 2021/117) came into force, amending CPR 6.33(2B).
+This amendment allows the claim form to be served outside the jurisdiction without the court's permission where the contract contains a jurisdiction clause in favour of the English courts and where the Hague Convention does not apply.